MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-iogetconfigurationinformation.md

 } CONFIGURATION_INFORMATION, *PCONFIGURATION_INFORMATION;
 ```

 ## -remarks

 Certain types of device drivers can use the configuration information structure's values to construct device object names with appropriate digit suffixes when each driver creates its device objects.
 Note that the digit suffix for device object names is a zero-based count, while the counts maintained in the configuration information structure represent the number of device objects of a particular type already created.
 That is, the configuration information counts are one-based.

-Any driver that calls <b>IoGetConfigurationInformation</b> must increment the count for its kind of device in this structure when it creates a device object to represent a physical device.
+Any driver that calls **IoGetConfigurationInformation** must increment the count for its kind of device in this structure when it creates a device object to represent a physical device.

 The system-supplied SCSI port driver supplies the count of SCSI HBAs present in the computer.
 SCSI class drivers can read this value to determine how many HBA-specific miniport drivers might control a SCSI bus with an attached device of the class driver's type.